 Well, new tax rules on cryptos make investing in cryptocurrency a little expensive, but there is also upside potential.
 Cryptocurrencies, including Bitcoin, Ethereum, Tether, etc., have, over the years, gained higher returns.
 While this digital asset class has its own risks and limitations, investing after thorough due diligence can help investors diversify their portfolios and create wealth over the long run.

-1. Is Crypto Taxable in India?
+1. Is crypto taxable in India?

 Yes, there is a tax on cryptocurrency in India.
 The Budget 2022 implied tax on income from all VDAs, including crypto, at a flat rate of 30%, which came into force on April 1, 2022.

-3. What is TDS on Crypto in India?
+3. What is TDS on crypto in India?

-Not filing crypto tax is an offence, and it can lead to serious actions against you because TDS is already deducted when you execute a transaction.
+Not filing crypto tax is an offense, and it can lead to serious actions against you because TDS is already deducted when you execute a transaction.
 Also, the KYC documents are submitted for opening an account with the crypto exchange, which the exchange reports.
 Thus, not filing taxes may lead to you receiving a notice from the IT department and increase the complications if you don’t cooperate.